Corys Terms and Conditions

 Each term of every agreement you have with us is separately binding.
-If either party cannot rely on any term for any reason, either party can remove it from these terms but only to the extent it is unlawful and unenforceable, and all other terms remain binding and in full force.
+If either party cannot rely on any term for any reason, either party can remove it from these Terms but only to the extent it is unlawful and unenforceable, and all other Terms remain binding and in full force.

-We do not have to use our rights under these terms straight away.
+We do not have to use our rights under these Terms straight away.
 We can use our rights in different ways at different times, and if we chose not to take action immediately, nothing prevents us from still using those rights later, unless of course we have agreed not to do so in writing.

 New Zealand law governs these terms.

 We will use your last known contact details we have.
-We can assume any bill or notice we send by post has been delivered three days after we post it and if sent electronically has been received by you on the date, it was sent.
+We can assume any bill or notice we send by post has been delivered 3 working days after we post it and if sent electronically has been received by you on the date, it was sent.
 Please tell us if you change your address or other contact details.
 You also agree that all agreements, notices, disclosures and other communications that we provide you electronically satisfy any legal requirement that such communication is in writing.